 - The Rule of Reciprocity: If you give something to somebody, he will generally like you.
 It could be as simple as offering a piece of hard candy at a checkout counter.
 A free gift with a purchase always works.
 Or even better, a compliment on their buying process.

 - The Rule of Relevance: There is nothing more annoying than dealing with someone who lives in the past.
 This applies to anyone, old or young, who loves to talk about a past employer, a past vacation, a past spouse, or a past anything.
 Don’t gab about past; be in the moment and be current.
 It makes you likeable.

 - The Rule of Screens: Unfortunately, to many salespeople today are more interested in their mobile devices or other screens than the customer.
 Put them away.
 Be present for your customer.
 Your friends and Facebook can wait.

-It might seem odd to write an entire article on being “likeable.”
-But if our research and decades of retail experience have taught me anything it is this—no sale, no commercial, no clever tag line, no 0 percent financing offer, no low price guarantee and no free anything has ever had the power of a likeable Sales Professional who follows a unified sales process.
-And no Sales Professional can ever master the art of selling until they master the art of selling themselves.
+It might seem odd to write an entire article on being “likeable," but if our research and decades of retail experience have taught us anything it is this—no sale, no commercial, no clever tag line, no 0 percent financing offer, no low price guarantee, and no free anything has ever had the power of a likeable Sales Professional who follows a unified sales process.
+No Sales Professional can ever master the art of selling until they master the art of selling themselves.
 And you can do this—simply by working on your likeability factor.